 Are Cathedral Ceilings Energy Efficient?

 A portion of this can be addressed by adding additional insulation to the ceiling or by purchasing ceiling-mounted fans to drive warm air downward into living spaces.
-However, these spaces will frequently feel chilly during winter months, which could be a real problem for those that live in colder regions.
+However, these spaces will feel chilly during winter months, which could be a real problem for those that live in colder regions.